jose-jaen/Airbnb/README.md

 Looking for a fair-priced Airbnb listing to book?
 Are you a real estate firm or Airbnb host seeking to set competitive prices?

-Artificial Intelligence is surely the best way to go! :robot:
+Artificial Intelligence is surely the way to go! :robot:

 In this Quantitative Economics Bachelor Thesis, Machine Learning and Deep Learning algorithms are used to accurately predict Airbnb rental prices.